mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 5. Language

 * Digital labels are always bilingual.
 Use the [language toggle](/_pages/patterns/language-toggle/) to offer text in Māori and English.

-* Default the interactive to English, but present Māori as the first option in the toggle
+Default the interactive to English, but present Māori as the first option in the toggle.

 * Make use of the [glosses](/_pages/patterns/gloss/) to encourage English readers to learn te reo words.